 Instructions

-This granola can be kept in an airtight container in a cool, dry place for up to 2 weeks.
-I keep mine in a mason jar in the refrigerator at home and in a BPA-free plastic bag when traveling.
+Keep in an airtight container up to 2 weeks.
+I like a mason jar in the fridge at home, or a BPA-free bag when traveling.

 Notes